-UNIVERSITY

-College of Education and Human Development

-Sc chool of Sport, Recreation, and Tourism Management

-Course TOUR 355-Event Logistics

-Information 3 Credit Class Fall 2020

-Wednesday & Friday 1:30-2:45

-SYNCHRONISTIC DISTANT LEARNING

-Instructor: Please refer to your online course: https://mymasonportal.gmu.edu/

-Kevin Dunayer Office Hours Wednesday 9a-11am (Virtual) or by appointment.

-, , , , , , , , , , , , , , , , , , , ,

-Office Phone: 703-993-2912

-E-Mail: kdunayer@gmu.edu

-2 main Radinayor egimarada

-Course Explores practical considerations of event logistics and operations for

-Description conferences, conventions and exhibitions throughout the event industry

-sector.

-Course Demonstrate an understanding of industry standards for event

-Objectives & operations.

-Learning Outcomes Articulate common definitions and specifications used in everyday

-Outcomes situations.

-Complete applied event logistical projects to learn how to design

-event operation and set up.

-4) Develop event operation customer service performance standards.5) Increase the student's ability to be proactive.

-6) Create practices that allow students to develop initiative and

-problem-solving skills.

-producting diamo.
+S College of Education and Human Development chool of Sport, Recreation, and Tourism Management Course Information TOUR 355-Event Logistics Fall 2021 3 Credit Class Fall 2021 CRN: 75249 WEDNESDAY & FRIDAY 1:30-2:45 MTB: 1014 Instructor: Kevin Dunayer Please refer to your online course: https://mymasonportal.gmu.edu/ Office Hours Wednesday 9a-11am (Virtual) or by appointment.
+Office Phone: 703-993-2912 E-Mail: kdunayer@gmu.edu Course Description Explores practical considerations of event logistics and operations for conferences, conventions and exhibitions throughout the event industry sector.
+Course Objectives & Learning Outcomes Demonstrate an understanding of industry standards for event operations.
+Articulate common definitions and specifications used in everyday situations.
+Complete applied event logistical projects to learn how to design event operation and set up.
+Develop event operation customer service performance standards.
+Increase the student's ability to be proactive.
+Create practices that allow students to develop initiative and problem-solving skills.

 Course Methodology The class format will combine reading, lectures, videos, discussions, learning activities, exams and other learning tools.
 The class will be interactive and require every student to be engaged in the classroom discussion and assignments.
 In addition to the lectures, screencasts and timely completion of assignments, every student will be expected to be an active participant and a dedicated individual applying what you learn to every element of the course work.
-Required textbook(s) and/or materials Production and Logistics in Meeting, Expositions, Events and Conventions 1st Edition (2015) by George G. Fenich Ph.D Additional Reading materials will be distributed online Social Tables (SRTM has a Student Account) Computer Requirements Hardware: You will need access to a Windows or Macintosh computer with at least 2 GB of RAM and access to a fast and reliable broadband internet connection (e.g., cable, DSL).
+Required textbook(s) and/or materials Production and Logistics in Meeting, Expositions, Events and Conventions 1st Edition (2015) by George G. Fenich Ph.D Additional Reading materials will be distributed online CVENT/Social Tables (SRTM has a Student Account) Helpful Computer Information Hardware: You will need access to a Windows or Macintosh computer with at least 2 GB of RAM and access to a fast and reliable broadband internet connection (e.g., cable, DSL).
 A larger screen is recommended for better visibility of course material.
 You will need speakers or headphones to hear recorded content and a headset with a microphone is recommended for the best experience.
 For the amount of Hard Disk Space required taking a distance education course, consider and allow for: 1. the storage amount needed to install any additional software and